MrShahin2004/login_panel/README.txt

 the user will be redirected to the login page.

 Step 5: Creating a panel for admins to control the users' status and activity.

+Step 6: Creating a panel for the owner of the app to have access to all admins and users (both verified and unverified)